It permeates every facet of our lives.

 Biology is a year-long, skills-based course divided into three separate and distinct terms.
-In each term, students will investigate relevant and modern topics that drive our learning and permit skill development (technical writing, oral presentation, experimental design, collaboration, independent inquiry and research).
+In each term, students will investigate relevant and modern topics that drive our learning and permit skill development (technical writing, oral presentation, experimental design, collaboration, independent inquiry, and research).
 Topics during each term will be driven by student interest and teacher expertise.
-Throughout the course, students will use inquiry-based experimental design to develop a deep understanding of both the scientific method and core themes in biology, including ecology, heredity and evolution.
+Throughout the course, students will use inquiry-based experimental design to develop a deep understanding of both the scientific method and core themes in biology.
 Students will engage in debates and discussions related to bioethical issues, and each will become a critical reader and consumer able to distinguish fact from fiction in the media.
-Past themes have included climate change and conservation biology, marine ecology and resource management, genetic technology and bioethics, food and public health, neuroscience, biological inquiry and extinction.
+Past themes have included climate change and conservation biology, food and public health, evolution and extinction, and neuroscience.
 This course is recommended for juniors and seniors who have taken a physical science (either Physics or Chemistry) and is not intended to prepare students for the SAT II in biology.

 Chemistry is an inquiry-based science course with an emphasis on student-designed laboratory investigations.
 Through a thematic approach that demonstrates relevant chemical applications, students recognize and understand the importance of chemistry, develop problem-solving strategies, and apply critical thinking skills.
 Throughout the course, students are challenged to design experiments to answer questions about chemistry.
 The course content is developed to answer specific questions about the theme for each unit, allowing students to answer questions and learn in the same manner as a scientist.
 This course is open to sophomores, juniors, and seniors.